My Photo

 Listed in Debrett's People of Today and Who's Who in Scotland

-Married, with two daughters, and fond of music
+Married, with two daughters, and fond of music and muckraking

 Quotes